 Primary students (ages 7-11): 400 words

-Secondary students (ages 11-17): 600 words
+Secondary and College students (ages 12-18): 600 words

 Need inspiration?View our entry resources

-Final deadline for essay entries
+Final deadline for essay entries.

-Announcement of international essay competition Finalists & Honourable Mentions
+Announcement of international essay competition Finalists & Honourable Mentions on TSL websites.

 Grand Prize Trophy Winner & Top Ten Medallists notified (confidentially)